 One of the most common questions I hear is whether you can be placed on "deferred adjudication" for driving while intoxicated.
 The simple answer is NO.

-Unfortunately, the legislature has taken away the ability to receive defeerred adjudication in a DWI case.
-There are few other cases where you cannot receive deferred, but most of those are seriously felonies.
+Unfortunately, the legislature has taken away the ability to receive deferred adjudication in a DWI case.
+There are a few other cases where you cannot receive deferred, but most of those are serious felonies.
 Chalk up DWI to influential lobbying groups.

-It's important to know going in that a conviction for dirving while intociated is an offense with some significant collateral consequences.
+It's important to know that a conviction for driving while intoxicated is an offense with some significant collateral consequences.
 The inability to obtain deferred adjudication is simply one of those.